bikramjitnarwal/APS105/README.md

 Reversi AI: Reversi game where the human can play against the computer, with the computer.

-Simple Calculation
+Simple Calculation: Basic C program to calculate different fees.

-The Triangle
+The Triangle: C program that uses the * character to draw a triangle of a given number of rows.

-Tic Tac Toe
+Tic Tac Toe: Regular tic tac toe game.